coderefinery/DEPRECATED-software-licensing/talk.md

 ---

-## Licenses and restrictions

-- A license must contain limitations [VERIFY]
-- Compare with poetic and WTF license
-- Licenses may limit modifications of the code
-- Open source licenses may limit modifications of the license
+- Licenses may limit modifications of the code and modifications of the license

 ---